quebic-source/quebic/README.md

 ###### For Linux Users
  * Download binaries from [here](https://github.com/quebic-source/quebic/releases).
 Save and extract it into preferred location.
- * After extract, you can see quebic-mgr and quebic cli inside that dir.

 ###### For Windows Users
  * [Install golang into your environment](https://golang.org/doc/install).